delfick/strcs/docs/strcs/features.rst

         assert res.one == val

         res.do_something()
-        # We don't yield again, so res is the value that will be used
+        # We don't yield again, so res is the value that is used

     thing = reg.create(Thing, 23)